 The decision to file for bankruptcy can be difficult, but it may be necessary to get back on track financially for some Louisville residents.
 The impact on credit can be significant, but it is possible to rebuild credit after bankruptcy.

-One of the important things is to remember that the negative impact on credit will remain for some time, usually 10 years for chapter 7 and 7 years for chapter 13, but with time and consistent effort, credit can be rebuilt.
+One of the important things is to remember that the negative impact on credit will remain for some time.
+How long?
+Usually 10 years for chapter 7 and 7 years for chapter 13.

-However, it’s always best to consult with a bankruptcy attorney to fully understand the implications of filing for bankruptcy and to devise a plan to rebuild credit.
+Consult with a bankruptcy attorney to fully understand the implications of filing for bankruptcy.
+Your attorney will also help you devise a plan to rebuild your credit.